Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_processing.md

 Data processing workloads in Ensono Stacks are jobs which:

 1. Take data in the data lake as input (this can be various formats e.g. CSV, Parquet, JSON, Delta).
-2. Perform some form of data transformation / cleansing / modelling over the data.
+2. Perform some form of data transformation / cleansing / modelling / aggregation over the data.
 3. Output the into the data lake into a structured [Delta Lake](https://delta.io/) format.

 While [data ingest workloads](./ingest_data_azure.md) in Ensono Stacks utilise Azure Data Factory's inbuilt connectors and Copy activity, data processing workloads are based upon running Apache Spark / Python jobs on Databricks.
 These workloads may be used for various levels of data transformation and preparation within the data lake.
 Within the [medallion architecture](./etl_intro_data_azure.md#medallion-architecture) these will include: